Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 [//]: # (title: Serialize polymorphic classes)

-Class polymorphism allows working with objects of different types through a common interface or base class.
+Polymorphism allows working with objects of different types through a common interface or base class.
-Kotlin serialization supports polymorphism, allowing different types to be serialized through a common declared supertype.
+Kotlin serialization supports subtype polymorphism, allowing different types to be serialized through a common declared supertype.

 For an overview of how interfaces and inheritance work in Kotlin, see [Interfaces](interfaces.md) and [Inheritance](inheritance.md).